Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Introduction

-In this paper, we investigate the $\dot H^{s_c}_D(\Omega)$ critical global well-posedness and scattering theory for the defocusing nonlinear Schr\"odinger equation (\ref{NLS}) in the exterior domain $\Omega$ of a smooth, compact and strictly convex obstacle in $\mathbb{R}^3$.
+In this paper, we investigate the $\dot H^{s_c}_D(\Omega)$ critical global well-posedness and scattering theory for the defocusing NLS (\ref{NLS}) in the exterior domain $\Omega$ of a smooth, compact and strictly convex obstacle in $\mathbb{R}^3$.
 To put the problem in context, let us first recall some earlier results for the equivalent problem posed in the whole Euclidean space $\mathbb{R}^d$.
 The study of global well-posedness and scattering theory for nonlinear Schr\"odinger equations

 in $\dot H^{s_c} $ has seen significant advancements in recent years.
 Due to the presence of conserved quantities at the critical regularity, the mass- and energy-critical equations have been the most widely studied.
 For the defocusing energy-critical NLS, it is now known that arbitrary data in $\dot H^1_x$ lead to solutions that are global and scatter.
-This was proven first for radial initial data by Bourgain \cite{Bourgain1999}, Grillakis \cite{Grillakis2000}, and Tao \cite{Tao2005} and later for arbitrary data by Colliander- Keel-Staffilani-Takaoka-Tao, \cite{Colliander2008}, Ryckman-Visan \cite{RyckmanVisan2007} and Visan \cite{Visan2007,Visan2012}(For results in the focusing case, see \cite{Dodson2019ASENS,KenigMerle2006,KillipVisan2010}).
+This was proven first for radial initial data by Bourgain \cite{Bourgain1999}, Grillakis \cite{Grillakis2000}, and Tao \cite{Tao2005} and later for arbitrary data by Colliander- Keel-Staffilani-Takaoka-Tao, \cite{Colliander2008}, Ryckman-Visan \cite{RyckmanVisan2007} and Visan \cite{Visan2007,Visan2012} (For results in the focusing case, see \cite{Dodson2019ASENS,KenigMerle2006,KillipVisan2010}).
 For the mass-critical NLS, it has also been established that arbitrary data in $L^2_x$ lead to solutions that are global and scatter.
 This was proven through the use of minimal counterexamples, first for radial data in dimensions $d\ge2$ (see \cite{TaoVisanZhang2007,KillipTaoVisan2009,KillipVisanZhang2008}), and later for arbitrary data in all dimensions by Dodson \cite{Dodson2012,Dodson2015,Dodson2016a,Dodson2016b}.

-Killip-Visan \cite{KillipVisan2012} and Visan \cite{Visan2012} revisited the defocusing energy-critical problem in dimensions $d \in \{3,4\}$ from the perspective of minimal counterexamples, utilizing techniques developed by Dodson \cite{Dodson2012} in the mass-critical setting.
+Killip-Visan \cite{KillipVisan2012} and Visan \cite{Visan2012} revisited the defocusing energy-critical problem in dimensions $d \in \{3,4\}$ from the perspective of minimal counterexamples, utilizing techniques developed by Dodson \cite{Dodson2012}.
 In particular, they established a "long-time Strichartz estimate" for almost periodic solutions, which serves to rule out the existence of frequency-cascade solutions.
 Additionally, they derived a frequency-localized interaction Morawetz inequality (which may in turn be used to preclude the existence of soliton-like solutions).

 Unlike the energy- and mass-critical problems, for any other $s_c\neq 0,1$, there are no conserved quantities that control the growth in time of the $\dot H^{s_c}$ norm of the solutions.
 It is conjectured that, assuming some \textit{a priori} control of a critical norm, global well-posedness and scattering hold for any $s_c > 0$ and in any spatial dimension: \begin{Conjection} Let $d \geq 1$, $\alpha \geq \frac{4}{d}$, and $s_c = \frac{d}{2} - \frac{2}{\alpha }$.
 Assume $u: I \times \mathbb{R}^d \rightarrow \mathbb{C}$ is a maximal-lifespan solution to (\ref{NLS0}) such that